-Data linkages include some uncertainty over which pairs represent true matches.
-An estimated probability of match validity (PROBVALID) was computed for each candidate pair and compared against a probability cut-off value to determine which pairs were links (an inferred match).
-For additional discussion on how PROBVALID was estimated, see Appendix I, Sections 3.3 and 3.4.
-NCHS used a probability cut-off value which minimized the total estimated counts of Type I error (false positive links - identified as participating in a HUD program but actually are not) and Type II error (false negative links - identified as not participating in a HUD program but actually are).
+This file also contains information on the estimated probability of match validity (PROBVALID).
+An estimated probability of match validity was computed for each candidate pair and compared against a probability cut-off value to determine which pairs were links (an inferred match).
+For additional discussion on how PROBVALID was estimated, see Appendix I - Detailed description of linkage methodology, Sections 3.3 and 3.4.
+NCHS used a probability cut-off value which minimized the total estimated counts of Type I error (false positive links - identified as alive but actually alive) and Type II error (false negative links - identified as alive but actually deceased).

-In the HUD Match file, NCHS used a probability cut-off value of 0.8925 to determine final match status.
-Candidate pairs with a PROBVALID that exceeded the probability cut-off value (i.e., PROBVALID>0.8925) were deemed a link.
+In the 2021 NAMCS HC Component - 2021-2022 NDI linkage, NCHS used a probability cut-off value of 0.85 to determine final match status.
+Candidate pairs with a PROBVALID that exceeded the probability cut-off (i.e., PROBVALID>0.85) were considered linked.
 For additional discussion on probability cut-off value determination and record selection, please see Appendix I, Section 4.
 For some analyses, it may be desirable to reduce the Type I error.
-To do this, researchers should increase the probability cut-off value to a value closer to 1.0.
+To do this, researchers should increase the probability cut-off value closer to 1.0.
 Researchers wishing to increase the probability cut-off value should request PROBVALID in their RDC proposal.
-Note, the probability cut-off value cannot be decreased from 0.8925 as pairs estimated with lower match probability are not made available to researchers.
+Note, the probability cut-off value cannot be decreased from 0.85 as pairs estimated with lower match probability are not made available to researchers.